-Bus rapid transit is a high-capacity, efficient and cost-effective public transportation solution.
+BRT is a fast, reliable, and cost-effective solution.

-Bus rapid transit, or BRT, is a mode of public transit that can be high-capacity, efficient, and cost-effective.
-BRT corridors are designed to remove common sources of delay for transit buses, so the passengers can get where they're going quickly.
+Bus rapid transit (BRT) can move a lot of people quickly, frequently, and comfortably.
+Compared to other public transit options, BRT can be a cost-effective solution for cities.
+BRT corridors are designed to remove common sources of delay for transit buses, so passengers can get where they're going quickly.
 Several design elements ensure it's bus rapid transit, not just bus transit:

-- Median bus lanes ensure buses aren't slowed down by turning or parked vehicles;
+Median bus lanes avoid delays from turning or parked vehicles;

-- Level boarding helps people get on and off the bus easily and quickly, reducing delays;
+Pre-paid & level boarding helps people get on and off the bus quickly;

 Several other BRT design elements contribute to a high-quality passenger experience: